One thing sticks in the mind of all those who play Bingley St. Ives; the superb course.

 Details of all fundraising events throughout the year will be publicised and will be well supported.
 Our first fundraising event is The Twelve Day’s of Christmas – see details above.

-Sunday 27th December -Members Mixed Charity Golf Competition – Sign up to play by contacting the office 01274 562436 – this was cancelled due to the inclement weather but has now been re-arranged – Friday 2nd April is the new date.
-Please contact the office if you would like to play.
+Members Mixed Charity Golf Competition – Sign up to play by contacting the office 01274 562436 – this was cancelled due to the inclement weather but has now been re-arranged – Friday 2nd April is the new date.
+Please contact the office if you would like to play – tee times are reserved from 9.00am to 1.00pm and it is £5.00 per person – £20 per team.

 This year the Club is raising funds for Manorlands Sue Ryder Hospice